posted news about the pending Mac cancellation of

 But where one door closes, another door often opens.
 Yesterday popular Mac-friendly accounting software publisher MYOB announced

-for Timeslips users to give their AccountEdge product a try.
+a special deal for Timeslips users to give their AccountEdge product a try.
 AccountEdge even runs natively in OS X.